codegik/codegik.github.io/_posts/2025-01-21-Scala-Springboot-Interoperability.md

 ---

-This project is using Scala + Springboot.
+This is a POC using Scala + Springboot.
 It is a simple project to demonstrate the interoperability between Scala and Java.

 [Here is the full implementation.
 ](https://github.com/codegik/pocs/tree/master/scala3-springboot)